 Bail Enforcement Agents will invest time and resources to bring the accused back to court.

-Learn more about What can you do if someone you bailed out skips court.
-If you are in this situation right now or know someone who is, please contact us, we are open 24 hours, 7 days.
-Visit our website and like us on Facebook for more tips and free bail bonds resources.
+Learn more about what happens if the defendant does not appear in court by speaking to a licensed bail bondsman at 3-D Bail Bonds.
+If you are in this situation right now or know someone who is, please contact us at 860-247-2245, we are open 24 hours, 7 days.
+To learn more about what not to do after the bail is posted check this article.
+Visit our website and follow our bail blog for more tips and free bail bond resources.